Arsenal, Man Utd, Roma, Villarreal into Europa League semis

 United lost in the semifinals to Sevilla last season and has been defeated at that stage three other times — twice in the English League Cup and again in the FA Cup — under Ole Gunnar Solskjaer.

-Roma will look to inflict another last-four loss on United after surviving a scare against Ajax, which took the lead through Brian Brobbey’s lob in the 49th to tie the score on aggregate at 2-2.
+Roma will look to inflict another last-four loss on United after surviving a scare against Ajax, which took the lead through Brian Brobbey’s lobbed finish in the 49th to tie the score on aggregate at 2-2.

 Edin Dzeko equalized in the 72nd and Ajax couldn’t find the goal that would have taken the match to extra time.